Thought leadership · Executive briefing

 Predictability is not a security problem waiting for a security solution.
 It is a business liability waiting for a business decision.
 When the learnability score becomes a boardroom metric — as ODR and interception rate already are at active deployments — that decision becomes straightforward.

-// Where to begin
+Where to begin

-Before you can manage
+Before you can manage predictability,

-predictability, you need to
+you need to measure it.

 The Blindspot Audit maps what an adversary can already see about your operation — and how far along their model is.
 Thirty days.
 A written intelligence assessment.
 No platform commitment required to begin.
 The output is your learnability score: the number that tells you whether the conditions for a loss event are currently forming.

-Commission a Blindspot Audit How the audit works →
+Commission a Blindspot Audit → How the audit works →